Monetary Policy Tools and How They Work

 Open market operations are when central banks buy or sell securities.
 These are bought from or sold to the country's private banks.
 When the central bank buys securities, it adds cash to the banks' reserves.
 That gives them more money to lend.
 When the central bank sells the securities, it places them on the banks' balance sheets and reduces its cash holdings.
 The bank now has less to lend.
 A central bank buys securities when it wants expansionary monetary policy.
 It sells them when it executes contractionary monetary policy.

 Quantitative easing is open market operations on steroids.
-Before the recession, the U.S. Federal Reserve maintained between $700 to $800 billion of Treasury notes on its balance sheet.
+Before the recession, the U.S. Federal Reserve maintained between $700-$800 billion of Treasury notes on its balance sheet.
 It added or subtracted to affect policy, but kept it within that range.
-QE nearly quintupled this amount to more than $4 trillion by 2014.
+QE almost quintupled holdings of Treasury notes and mortgage-backed securities to more than $4 trillion by 2014.

 2. Reserve Requirement